erminakal/Eventertain-Yourself-Project/README.md

     i.
 Open the xampp program, select MySQL and press Start to start the connection to localhost, our local server.

     ii.
 Then open the MySql Workbench and load the model.mwb file that contains the tables.
+Load the records / data.
+Import the csv files that contain the data of the tables

     iii.
-Run NetBeans and open the packages
+Run NetBeans and open the zip packages
-    • efbackend
-    • eventfulclient
+    • efprojbackend
     • training

     iv.
 In the eventfulclient package, in Program.java keep the eventful.run and foursquare.run commands active.
 In continuance, open the EventfulImporter.java and uncomment,to the bottom of the page, the ImportEventCategories and ImportVenueCategories commands.
 At the same time in FoursquareImporter.java uncomment,to the bottom of the page, the ImportCategories command.